Akhileshait/urban-nest/README.md

 ## Tech Stack

-EstateFlow is built using the following technologies:
+UrbanNest is built using the following technologies:

 **Frontend:**
 * **React.js:** A JavaScript library for building user interfaces.